TensorSpeech/TensorFlowASR/examples/conformer/README.md

 Testing, see `python examples/conformer/train_conformer.py --help`

-## Results on Vietnamse Vivos Corpus
+## Results on Vietnamese Vivos Corpus

-Conformer is trained with above config in 22 hours.
+Vivos Conformer is trained with above config in 10 hours.

 **Transducer Loss**